The 7 Oldest Religions In The World

 A Hindu sadhu boating in the Ganges River of Varanasi, India, a major pilgrimage site for the Hindus.

-Hinduism is generally believed to be the world's oldest religion and was founded more than 4,000 years ago.
-It's difficult to trace its origin because it has no founder and is a compilation of several belief systems.
+Hinduism is generally believed to be the world's oldest religion and was founded more than 4,000 years ago in the Indian Subcontinent.
+It's difficult to trace its exact origin as it has no founder and is a compilation of several belief systems.
 Unlike Christianity or Judaism, Hinduism is not an organized religion.
 As such, it is sometimes referred to as the "family of religions" because of its accommodating nature.
 Hinduism was birthed out of a fusion of two cultures.
-At some point, around 1500 B.C, the Indo-Ayran people migrated to the Indus Valley, located in modern-day Pakistan, where their culture and language merged with the natives of that region.
+At some point, around 1500 B.C., the Indo-Ayran people migrated to the Indus Valley, located in modern-day Pakistan, where their culture and language merged with the natives of that region.
 Hinduism evolved out of that unique context and grew to accommodate both cultures as they morphed into one people.

 2. Zoroastrianism (10th – 5th century BCE)